martinbroede/passwords/README.md

 ## Usage

-To keep the documentation DRY, I redirect you to the Demo Page which explains everything in detail:
+To keep the documentation DRY, I redirect you to the demo page which explains everything in detail:

 [Demo Page](https://martinbroede.github.io/passwords/)